oscisn93/Intro-to-Python/README.md

 # Intro-to-Python
-All programming work done in the Fall 2022 Intro to Pyhton course as undergraduate Computer Science student at California State University, Fullerton.
+Programming assignments for undergraduate Intro to Pyhton course.